The origin of Bonsai

 There are over 1200 books in 26 languages about Bonsai and related arts.
 There have been over 50 print periodicals in various tongues, and five on-line magazines just in English.
 Hundreds of web sites, over a hundred each discussion forums, on-line club newsletters, and blogs can be studied.
 Constantly popping up are references on TV, in movies and commercials, and general fiction and non-fiction.
 This is truly a worldwide interest with an estimated thousand clubs meeting anywhere from once a year to two or three times per month, all with their share of politics, personalities and passions.
 Membership might be close to a hundred thousand in over a hundred counties and territories, with non-associated enthusiasts totaling perhaps ten million more.

 So the next time you prune a branch, wire it or re-pot your tree, reflect that what you are doing is continuing a thousand plus year tradition.
 In your own way you are exploring and composing a miniature version of your universe.
-Author: Robert J. Baran (Bonsai researcher and historian), click here for more details and bibliography for this article.
+Author: Robert J. Baran (Bonsai researcher and historian).